segmentio/consul-go/README.md

 ## Sessions and Locks

 Sessions and Locks have lifetimes, which translates nicely into the Go Context concept.
-Both the APIs presented in this PR abstract sessions and locks as contexts, which makes it possible to inject dependencies on Consul Sessions and Locks into any context-aware code.
+The APIs abstract sessions and locks as contexts, which makes it possible to inject dependencies on Consul Sessions and Locks into any context-aware code.

 The synchronization mechanisms come in various locking algorithms (see `Lock`, and other similar functions).